Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 “Right…” he muttered hoarsely, but the tone of his voice implied that he had accepted her implied challenge.
 He did not scream again, even when she deliberately took them directly at a giant oak, only swerving within a few inches of the trunk.
 She could feel him tremble, but he remained stoically silent.

-Ahead, trees grew so close to each other that they formed a vast bark wall.
-This marked the wards of the school.
+Ahead, trees grew so close together that they formed a vast bark wall that marked the wards of the school.
 Rachel veered to the west and flew along the coast.
 As she rounded the rocky point, approaching the ruined castle, a flash appeared on the docks—a bright, narrow pillar of light that went up as far as the eye could see.
 It swirled, quicker than the eye could track, forming bones, organs, and then flesh, all made of glowing whiteness.
 Color flooded in, and a man stood there.
 He walked toward the stairs and the path to the school.

 He was dressed in an Inverness cloak.
 The half-cape along the back billowed in the breeze.
 His dark hair was drawn into a pony-tail.
 Around his neck, he wore a medallion showing a lantern surrounded by stars.